nathreed/MapMusic/Ideas.md

 1. `npm install -g browserify` (one time)
 1. `npm install` (one time/when dependencies are added)
 1. `./browserify-build.sh` (every time you change the JS)

+## Things We Should Add

+- controls pane on right: drop down or tabbed interface to select controls for which instrument/effect and then the controls adapt

+- for the pitch drawing instrument we have now: user-configurable length of play maybe add linear interpolation of elevation data so that we can only sample a few points from the user's line, helpful for shorter clips